neurobioinfo/scrnabox/docs/Dataset1.md

 - - - -

 ### Publication-ready figures
-The code used to produce the publication-ready figures used in our [pre-print manuscript]() is avaliable here [here]().
+The code used to produce the publication-ready figures used in our [pre-print manuscript]() is avaliable here [here](https://github.com/neurobioinfo/scrnabox/tree/main/tutorial/Midbrain_dataset_figures).

 - - - -

 ### Job Configurations
 The following job configurations were used for our analysis of the midbrain dataset.
-Job Configurations can be modified for each Analytical Step in the `scrnabox_config.ini` file in `~/pipeline/job_info/configs`
+Job Configurations can be modified for each analytical step in the `scrnabox_config.ini` file in `~/pipeline/job_info/configs`

 |Step |THREADS_ARRAY|MEM_ARRAY|WALLTIME_ARRAY|
 |:--|:--|:--|:--|